 No matter what kind of workplace you're in, it's always nice to have something to celebrate with a small office party or a big company event.

 Acknowledging when a significant effort yields positive results is a great way to foster employee engagement.
-For example, make a big deal if your company hit a big sales target or landed an important new client.
-When employees see their achievements getting celebrated, it motivates them to maintain a high standard of work.
+For example, make a big deal if your company hits a big sales target or lands an important new client.
+When employees see their achievements being celebrated, they are motivated to maintain a high standard of work.

-If their efforts go unacknowledged, it’s only natural for a worker to be less bothered when the next challenge crosses their path.
+If their efforts go unacknowledged, it’s natural for workers to be less bothered when the next challenge crosses their path.

 8. Acknowledge Important Milestones

 Keep track of important milestones in your employees’ lives, such as their birthdays, religious holidays, personal achievements, and work anniversaries.
-If you have a large team, you’ll definitely need your employee database software to remind you of these events.
+If you have a large team, your employee database software will definitely remind you of these events.

-Recognizing these events fosters a sense of belonging amongst employees, which is great for supporting their engagement with their job.
+Recognizing these events fosters a sense of belonging amongst employees, which is great for supporting their engagement with their jobs.

 The anniversary of their employment is especially important.
 This is when employees are most likely to re-evaluate their career choices and search for other work opportunities.
-A gift, a day off, or a certificate to mark the occasion can go a long way toward reaffirming their place in your company.
+A gift, appreciation words, or a certificate to mark the occasion can go a long way toward reaffirming their place in your company.

 9. Use an Informal Communication Platform

-Employees are engaged with their work if they feel connected with the organization.
-An internal chat system where employees can collaborate on projects or just connect with their coworkers is essential in keeping open lines of communication, especially for remote teams.
+Employees are engaged with their work if they feel connected to the organization.
+An internal team collaboration tool where employees can interact on projects or connect with their coworkers is essential for keeping open lines of communication, especially for remote teams.

 At SSR, we use a Slack channel for internal communication where we share information about our life events, our work, and any random topic worth sharing (even if it’s just for a laugh).
 This helps the team connect and makes work more fun.